Support Charleston Stage’s CityStage Programming

 To work with area houses of worship, schools, and community groups to develop enriching partnerships, classes and performance opportunities.

-Designed to provide tickets to performances at modest prices that can be used to expand audiences with a particular emphasis on underserved audiences.
+This program provides tickets to performances at modest prices that can be used to expand audiences with a particular emphasis on underserved audiences.

 - Enriching In-School Workshops